- Why NOR Flash Can’t Be Replaced

 Before diving into the shortage, you need to understand why NOR Flash is irreplaceable.
 Not “hard to replace” — genuinely without substitute.

 NOR Flash has a property called execute-in-place (XiP): the processor can run code directly from the Flash chip without copying it to RAM first.
 Boot firmware starts executing within microseconds of power-on.
-Read access latency is 70–100 nanoseconds — about 1,000 times faster than NAND Flash.
+Random read access latency is in the tens to low-hundreds of nanoseconds (typical SPI NOR sits around 70–120 ns, with higher-density parallel parts running closer to 150 ns) — multiple orders of magnitude faster than NAND Flash, whose page-read latency is measured in microseconds.

 Can you use NAND Flash instead?
 No. NAND requires reading an entire page (2–4 KB minimum) and copying it to RAM before the processor can use it.
 This adds milliseconds of boot latency and requires DRAM to be initialized first — a chicken-and-egg problem for the firmware that initializes the DRAM.